 Remittance V arising basis of taxation

-Nom domiciled individuals can choose whether to file their tax return on the arising or remittance basis of taxation.
+Non domiciled individuals can choose whether to file their tax return on the arising or remittance basis of taxation.
 The individual has the flexibility to choose each year which method they wish to file.

 The arising basis means that their worldwide income is subject to UK tax (although foreign tax credits may be claimed if overseas tax has also been paid).
-The advantage of this the individual will be entitled to a UK personal allowance and they will not be restricted when bringing overseas funds into the UK.
+The advantage of this is that the individual will be entitled to a UK personal allowance and they will not be restricted when bringing overseas funds into the UK.

 The remittance basis allows individuals to exclude their overseas income from UK taxation and can be extremely valuable to those non-doms with significant wealth overseas.
-This is on the basis that the foreign income or gains are not bought into the UK.
-Individuals will lose their personal allowance and may be subject to higher UK tax charges if the income is bought into the UK at a later date.
-There is also a remittance basis charge for those who have been resident in the UK for 7 of the previous 9 tax years (£30,000) and this is increased for those who have been resident in the UK for 12 of the last 14 tax years (£60,000).
+This is on the basis that the foreign income or gains are not brought into the UK.
+Individuals will lose their personal allowance and may be subject to higher UK tax charges if the income is brought into the UK at a later date.
+There is also a remittance basis of taxation charge for those who have been resident in the UK for 7 of the previous 9 tax years (£30,000) and this is increased for those who have been resident in the UK for 12 of the last 14 tax years (£60,000).

-While restrictions apply for bringing overseas funds to the UK without a tax charge arising, effective non-domicile tax planning can be used to ensure remittance to the UK do not trigger a UK tax charge through structuring offshore investments and accounts to segregate income from capital.
+While restrictions apply for bringing overseas funds to the UK without a tax charge arising, effective non-domicile tax planning can be used to ensure remittance to the UK does not trigger a UK tax charge through structuring offshore investments and accounts to segregate income from capital.

-If you’d like further help or information about non-domiciled tax or other non dom tax changes, feel free to get in touch using the form below.
+If you’d like further help or information about non-domiciled tax or other non-dom tax changes, feel free to get in touch using the form below.